billwiliams/NLP/neural_network/README.md

 - [tl.Serial](https://github.com/google/trax/blob/master/trax/layers/combinators.py#L26): Combinator that applies layers serially.
     - You can pass in the layers as arguments to `Serial`, separated by commas.
     - For example: `tl.Serial(tl.Embeddings(...), tl.Mean(...), tl.Dense(...), tl.LogSoftmax(...))`

+# Training

+To train a model on a task, Trax defines an abstraction [`trax.supervised.training.TrainTask`](https://trax-ml.readthedocs.io/en/latest/trax.supervised.html#trax.supervised.training.TrainTask) which packages the train data, loss and optimizer (among other things) together into an object.

+Similarly to evaluate a model, Trax defines an abstraction [`trax.supervised.training.EvalTask`](https://trax-ml.readthedocs.io/en/latest/trax.supervised.html#trax.supervised.training.EvalTask) which packages the eval data and metrics (among other things) into another object.

+The final piece tying things together is the [`trax.supervised.training.Loop`](https://trax-ml.readthedocs.io/en/latest/trax.supervised.html#trax.supervised.training.Loop) abstraction that is a very simple and flexible way to put everything together and train the model, all the while evaluating it and saving checkpoints.
+Using `Loop`  saves a lot of code compared to always writing the training loop by hand.